Micke-K/IntuneManagement/README.md

 # IntuneManagement

-This PowerShell script will is using Intune PowerShell module, Microsoft Graph APIs and AzureRM PowerShell module to manage objects in Intune and Azure.
-The script has a simple UI built in WPF and it supports operations like Export, Import, Copy and Download.
+This PowerShell scripts are using Intune PowerShell module, Microsoft Graph APIs and AzureRM PowerShell module to manage objects in Intune and Azure.
+The scripts has a simple WPF UI and it supports operations like Export, Import, Copy and Download.

 This makes it easy to backup or clone a complete Intune environment.
-This script will export and import assignments and supports import between environments.
-This script will create a migration table during export and use that for importing in other environments.
+The scripts will export and import assignments and support import/export between environments.
+The scripts will create a migration table during export and use that for importing in other environments.
 It will create groups if they are missing in the environment for import.

 ![Screenshot](/IntuneManagement.PNG?raw=true)